Inclusion Through Exclusion

 Some other resources on related matters:

-Video of Academic Presentation and Preliminary Data Sets
+Video of Academic Presentation and Data Sets

-Click Here For the Slides of the Academic Presentation
+Click Here For the Slides of the Academic Presentation (December 2023 presentation)

-Preliminary Data Presented in Talk for Reported Incidents of Computer Science Academic Advertisements in Canada (as of December 12, 2023):
+1. Preliminary Data Presented in Talk for Reported Incidents of Computer Science Academic Advertisements in Canada (as of December 12, 2023):

 Reported DIE Pledges: CSV, TSV | Reported Restricted/Preferential Hiring: CSV, TSV

-Summary Google Sheet/Spreadsheet
+Summary Google Sheet/Spreadsheet (complete data set)

 Preliminary Results